Cabbage Patch Kids: Adventures in the Park: History

 In the wake of the video game crash of 1983, this game served as "Coleco's attempt to use one of their properties on the way up (Cabbage Patch Kids) to give a boost-through-association to one of their properties on the way down (the ColecoVision)".
 An unreleased Atari 2600 version was developed by Individeo.
 It "has now seen the light of day, thanks to a discovery by Alex Handy at a flea market in California" in 2008.
 The game was known to exist for some time thanks to an interview conducted with a former Coleco programmer, Ed English, many years prior.

+Ports

+A re-skinned version of the game named Kiddy Park that did not use the Cabbage Patch Kids license was released in the mid-1980s for the short-lived NABU personal computer, which was a Z80-based network personal computer.
+Due to the NABU personal computer's proprietary network requirements, during its lifetime it was available only in the Ottawa, Canada market.

 Reception

 AtariAge wrote of the Atari 2600 version: "As luck would have it, Cabbage Patch Kids: Adventures in the Park is an impressive game, comparable in quality to many modern homebrew games".
 AtariProtos said "While it may not be able to compare graphically to the Colecovision version, the Atari 2600 version of CPK is an amazing feat of programming.
 Not only was all the gameplay retained in this conversion, but it even included a cute little background tune which was a rarity in 2600 games.
 It appears that CPK was simply a victim of the collapsing game market, and by the time the final version was ready in September 1984, Coleco had stopped its 2600 operations."